harishreyya/BliveEV/README.md

 - express-validator
   used for validation
 - mongoose
-  connecting MongoDB to the Node. js server
+  connecting MongoDB to the Node js server
 - jsonwebtoken
   generate a token for securely transmitting information
 - nodemon